 Graduation requirements for Workforce Development certificate programs vary with each program.
-To be awarded a Workforce Development certificate, a student must be entitled to an honorable dismissal, must be eligible to re-enroll, and must have satisfactorily completed the clock hours of instruction and/ or competencies as specified in the Workforce Development Certificate Programs section of this catalog.
+To be awarded a Workforce Development certificate, a student must be eligible to re-enroll, and must have satisfactorily completed the clock hours of instruction and/or competencies as specified in the Workforce Development Certificate Programs section of this catalog.